vijay03/cs360v-f20/notes/intro.md

   you need to pay attention in class.
 There are no textbooks for this course.

 * Grading:
-    * 20% Midterm-1
-    * 20% Midterm-2
+    * No midterms or finals!
-    * 30% Project: implementing your own hypervisor
+    * 50% Project: implementing your own hypervisor
-    * 30% Project: contributing to an open-source repository related to virtualization
+    * 50% Project: contributing to an open-source repository related to virtualization

 * There are two projects in this class: an implementation-based project and an open-source project.
 Most of the learning will come